Daniel Langlois: Daniel Langlois Foundation

-The Daniel Langlois Foundation, DOCAM and its Centre for Research and Documentation are located in Montreal.
+The Daniel Langlois Foundation, DOCAM, and its Centre for Research and Documentation are located in Montreal.
+In 2011, the entire collection of the foundation was donated to the Cinémathèque québécoise.

 Resilient Dominica (RezDM.org) is a Non-Government Organisation (NGO) formed in 2018 shortly after Hurricane Maria by the Daniel Langlois Foundation in an attempt to rebuild and strengthen resilience in Dominica in the communities of Soufriere, Scotts Head, and Gallion.